operasoftware/devopera/blog/_posts/2010-02-16-speak-the-web-liverpool.md

 authors:
 - patrick-lauke
 tags:
-- HTML
-- speak the web
+- html
-- HTML5
+- speak-the-web
-- web standards
+- html5
-- JavaScript
+- web-standards
-- Standards
+- javascript
-- blog
+- standards
 layout: article
 ---
 <p>Spent a delightful evening at the <a href="http://www.thisisleaf.co.uk/">Leaf Tea Shop &amp; Bar</a> in Liverpool last night as part of the <a href="http://speaktheweb.org/">Speak the Web</a> series of &quot;gig&quot; style events.</p>